 There is a range of different hair removal methods, some of which have longer-lasting results than others.
 Cost, effectiveness, convenience and side effects should be taken into account when choosing the hair removal method that’s best for you.
 Your doctor or pharmacist can advise you.

-Hair removal methods include:
+Hair removal methods (including self-care methods) include: